bodeadedeji/bodeadedeji.github.io/index.md

   actions:
     - label: "View Research"
       url: "/research/"
-excerpt: "To a linguist, the way a single root scales the heights of syntax and expands into a complex web of meaning is a captivating architectural feat of the human mind."
+excerpt: "The way a single root scales the heights of syntax and expands into a complex web of meaning is a captivating architectural feat of the human mind."
 ---
 {% include feature_row %}<img width="468" height="25" alt="image" src="https://github.com/user-attachments/assets/929554cc-91e0-46ee-ac1a-18dea62cbddc" />